tetratelabs/istio-distro.io/content/en/blog/external-ca-integration-with-cert-manager-using-istio-csr/index.md

 ### Validate mTLS certs issued for workloads

-After the workload is running, we could check on secret in SDS using istioctl proxy-config command.
+After the workload is running, we could check on the secret in SDS using the istioctl proxy-config command.

 ```bash
 getistio istioctl pc secret sleep-8f795f47d-vv6hx.foo -o json > proxy_secret
 ```

-Check on the proxy_secret, there should have a field named `ROOTCA` and in `ROOTCA` there should have one field `trustedCA` which is signed by cert-manager `istio-ca` credentia.
+Check on the proxy_secret.
+There should be a field named `ROOTCA` and in `ROOTCA` there should be a field `trustedCA` which is signed by cert-manager `istio-ca`.

-Compare the base64 value in `trustedCA` with the `istio-ca` secret `ca.crt` located in `istio-system`, those two base64 value should be the same.
+Compare the base64 value in `trustedCA` with the `istio-ca` secret `ca.crt` located in `istio-system`.
+Those two should be the same.

 ```bash
 kubectl get secrets -n istio-system istio-ca -o json > istio-ca